- Enrollment and Retention Management Departments

 Through integrated and data-driven communication projects, we collaborate with targeted University departments to create and develop a wide range of compelling, strategic recruitment and retention solutions to assist in achieving their desired student enrollment profile.

-As an integrated multi-dimensional marketing team, we bring expertise from the fields of art, design, web and media to provide service and solutions that are of the highest quality.
-We aspire to be progressive leaders in the field of higher education marketing serving enrollment and retention, and we strive to create strategic, unique communications for select markets within Saint Louis University.
+We bring expertise from the fields of writing, design, web development and media to provide service and solutions that are of the highest quality.
+We aspire to be progressive leaders in the field of higher education enrollment management and strive to create strategic communications for targeted academic units and initiatives within Saint Louis University.

 ERMC Fast Facts

 - ERMC develops marketing strategies, communication plans and marketing materials for high-capacity programs and specialized University and ERM initiatives.

 - This small team of specialized marketers have more than 40 years of collective experience.

 - In 2012, ERMC completed more than 150 projects for academics units across the University.

 About Debra Williams